wgqtmac/DR-UDA/README.md

 ## Data

-Download the OULU-NPU, CASIA-FASD, Idiap Replay-Attack, MSU-MFSD and Rose-Youtu datasets.
+Download the OULU-NPU, CASIA-FASD, Idiap Replay-Attack, MSU-MFSD and Rose-Youtu datasets

 ## Data Processing
 SeetaFace algotithm is utilized for face detection and face alignment.
-All the detected faces are normlaize to 256$\times$256$\times$3, where only RGB channels are utilized for training.
+All the detected faces are normlaize to 256 x 256 x 3, where only RGB channels are utilized for training.

 ## Training
 python main.py